WARNING: These are summaries, not reviews, and may contain story spoilers.

 Fictional Characters: Mickey Mouse (cameo appearance)

-Historical Characters: Jack The Ripper
+Historical Figures: Jack The Ripper

 Other Characters: Professor Mortuarity; Miss Bunburry; Inspector La Strada; Constable; Baskerville